 - Lemony Asparagus Farro Bowls with Roasted Tomato, Parmesan, and a Fried Egg

 There are some vegetarian options available, but most of their meals are classic American fare featuring pork, chicken, or beef.

 If you have specific dietary needs or restrictions, EveryPlate may not be right for you.
-You may have better luck with Green Chef, Sunbasket, or Freshly.
+You may have better luck with Green Chef or Trifecta.

 *Related: Are you interested in a meal delivery service that focuses on specialty diets?
 Read our review of the Green Chef menu to learn how they might be a good fit for your needs.